dsagman/picat/readme.md

 Picat has a debugger, and it works as advertised and if you want to use it I will point you at the [Manual](https://picat-lang.org/download/picat_guide_html/picat_guide.html#x1-450002.2).
 But for me the key has been `println`, `printf`, and, in extreme cases, `readchar`.

-*Note: For strange error messages Hakan says he uses the debugger with 'r' (run) to let it run until the program stops.*
+*Note: For strange error messages Hakan says:

+> What I tend to do is to run the program debugger with the -d flag, and the press "r":
+>
+    $ picat program.pi -d
+    Call: (1) main ? r
+>
+>Sometimes this works, but sometimes this doesn't give a clue about the error (or why the program is not doing what I want).
+It might give a *huge* output.

 ## Print and Printf are Your Friends